-The total number of ships entering the Port of Saldanha has doubled in the last two decades with 517 ships visiting the port in 2014 (Figure 3.15.).
-The average size of vessels in use has also increased over the years, and as a result, the volume of ballast water discharged to the Bay has doubled since 2004, with almost 23 million tons of ballast water being discharged in 2014 (Figure 3.16).
-Overall, Iron ore tankers contributed 59% to the observed vessel traffic and 94% to the total water discharged in 2013 (Figure 3.15. and Figure 3.16).
+The total number of ships entering the Port of Saldanha has doubled in the last two decades with 500 ships visiting the port between July 2015 and June 2016 (Figure 3.20.).
+However, the number of vessels entering the port seems to have stabilised since 2011.
+The average size of vessels in use has also increased over the years, and as a result, the volume of ballast water discharged to the Bay has doubled since 2004, with almost 22.5 million tons of ballast water being discharged between July 2015 and June 2016 (Figure 3.21).
+Overall, iron ore tankers contributed 57% to the observed vessel traffic and 92% to the total water discharged between July 2015 and June 2016 (Figure 3.20. and Figure 3.21).

-Figure 3.15.
-The number and type of vessels entering Saldanha Port.
-The total number of vessels entering Saldanha Port between the years 1994 and 2013 is shown as the blue area.
+Figure 3.20.
+The numbers and types of vessels entering Saldanha Port.
+The total number of vessels entering Saldanha Port between July 1994 and June 2016 is shown as the blue area.
 The numbers of vessels docking at the iron ore terminal, the multipurpose terminal, tankers and other vessels are shown in blue, red, green and purple respectively.
-Data for the different types of vessels is only available from 2003 to 2013 (Sources: Marangoni 1998, Awad et al. 2003, Transnet-NPA unpublished data 2003-2013).
+Data for the different types of vessels is only available from 2003 onward (Sources: Marangoni 1998, Awad et al. 2003, Transnet-NPA unpublished data 2003-2016).

-Figure 3.16 Volumes of ballast water discharge in tonnes in Saldanha Port.
-The total amount of ballast water discharged in Saldanha Port between the years 1994 and 2013 is shown as the blue area.
+Figure 3.21 Volumes of ballast water discharged tons in Saldanha Port.
+The total amount of ballast water discharged in Saldanha Port between the years 1994 and June 2016 is shown as the blue area.
 Ballast water discharged by vessels docking at the iron ore terminal, the multipurpose terminal, tankers and other vessels are shown in blue, red, green and purple respectively.
-Data for the different types of vessels is only available from 2003 to 2013 (Sources: Marangoni 1998, Awad et al. 2003, Transnet-NPA unpublished data 2003-2012).
+Data for the different types of vessels is only available from 2003 onward (Sources: Marangoni 1998, Awad et al. 2003, Transnet-NPA unpublished data 2003-2016).

-3.3.2 Oil spills
+3.4.2 Oil spills